psidex/3DES/README.md

 ### Warnings

-- Deleting directories uses a recursive function, so if you have a large (very large) amount of directories/files inside the directory you want to delete, it may end up breaking
+- Deleting directories uses a recursive function, so if you have a large (very large) amount of subdirectories inside the directory you want to delete, it may end up breaking

 # Credits